Celebrity Voice Acting Roles Which Were Re-Cast During the Production of Famous Animated Films

 Voice(s) We Heard: Anne Hathaway, Jim Belushi, Anthony Anderson, Glenn Close, Xzibit, Chazz Palminteri

 The Back Story: Hoodwinked!, which retells the Little Red Riding Hood story as a series of alternate viewpoint flashbacks via an after-the-fact police investigation, was independently produced.
-The animation was done on the cheap in the Philippines, and the cast filled by veteran voice actors instead of big name celebrities.
+The animation was done on the cheap in the Philippines, and the cast filled with veteran voice actors instead of big name celebrities.
 After premiering at the Cannes Film Festival, it gained a distributor in the then-newly formed Weinstein Company, which insisted upon recasting almost every single major character with known names to enhance marketability.
 The problem?
-The film was basically done meaning the new actors had to deliver their lines exactly as the old actors done.
+The film was basically done meaning the new actors had to deliver their lines exactly as the old actors had.

 It could have been worse.
 The Weinsteins tried but failed to also recast the roles of Japeth (as voiced by Benjy Gaither) and Jimmy Lizard (as voiced by Joshua J. Greene).
-Plus, Tara Strong, David Ogden Stiers, Tom Kenny, and Tony Leech had their major roles recast, but they were so versatile they had also voiced side-characters not crucial enough to the plot to warrant re-casting.
+Plus, while Tara Strong, David Ogden Stiers, Tom Kenny, and Tony Leech had their major roles recast they were so versatile they had also voiced side-characters not crucial enough to the plot to warrant re-casting.
 Sally Struthers and Joel McCrary, on the other hand, had to watch a final film featuring Glenn Close and Xzibit doing vocal impressions of them (Source: Hoodwinked!
 DVD Commentary).

 3) Marlin in Finding Nemo (2003)